Mare and Foal Standing Stones

 History, tourist information, and nearby accommodation

-Literally within a stone's throw of Hadrian's Wall stand two stones, all that remain of a Bronze Age stone circle.
+Literally within a stone's throw of Hadrian's Wall stand two stones, all that remains of a Bronze Age stone circle.
 The original circle was made up of 15 stones and stand on a low rise facing south away from the famous Roman wall.

 Though only two stones remain, the socket holes that held the other stones upright are still intact below ground level.